Become a baker using the Concordium Client#

 concordium-client

-import all accounts.
-The same password will be used for encrypting the
+asks for a password to decrypt the exported file and import all accounts.
+The same password will be used for encrypting the transaction signing keys and the encrypted transfers key.

-Create and register baker keys#
+Create and register validator keys#

 will automatically fill this field when performing the following operations.